Updated August 2020

 - Send notice to the tenant about the potential eviction; must include a date for problem rectification if applicable.

-- Wait the required number of days for the tenant to rectify the problem or respond to the notice.
+- Wait for the required number of days for the tenant to rectify the problem or respond to the notice.

 - Submit the appropriate forms to the Landlord Tenant Board to move forward with the eviction.